 In the bread making process it is a practice to add bread and/or dough improvement additives to the bread dough, the action of which results in improved texture, volume, flavour, and freshness of the bread, as well as improved machinability of the dough.
 Enzymes (amylases, proteases, cellulases, etc.) have been used as dough and/ or bread improving agents.
-Si (1994) suggested that when laccase is added to dough used for producing baked products, it may exert an oxidizing effect on the dough and/or baked products.
+Si (1994) suggested that when laccase is added to dough used for producing baked products, it may exert an oxidizing effect on the dough constituents and thereby serve to improve the strength of gluten structures in dough and/or baked products.
 The use of laccase results in an increased volume, an improved crumb structure, and softness of the baked product, as well as increased strength, stability and reduced stickiness, thereby improving the machinability of the dough.
 The effect on the dough has been found to be particularly good when poor quality flour has been used.